killiansheriff/LovelyPlots/readme.md

 ## Adobe illustrator

-Unfornunatly, ``mathtext`` (and thus nicely formated scientific notation) will mess up ``Adobe illustrator`` ability to detect text objects, and is thus not activate by default.
+Unfornunatly, ``mathtext`` (and thus nicely formated scientific notation) will mess up ``Adobe illustrator`` ability to detect text objects, and is thus not activated by default.
 If you wish to use it, please add the style ``use_mathtext``.

 ## Latex and SVG files
 By default, the ``ipynb`` style sets ``svg.fonttype: none``.
 This allows for plots saved as ``.svg`` not to carry font information.
-Consequently, when opened in another environement, the plot will be generated with the default system font!
+Consequently, when opened in another environement, the plot will be generated with the default system font.

 For example, this allows ``.svg`` plots imported inside a ``Latex`` file to directly be generated with the proper document font, without you having to manually edit the fonts to match your document's font.
 Additonally, you can open the ``.svg`` file as  text file, find the ugly ``1e10`` scientific notation and replace it with ``$10^10$`` so that it is nicely formated when included in your ``.tex`` file.

-An example on how to show an svg in a ``.tex`` file:
+An example of how to show an svg in a ``.tex`` file:

 ```tex
 \usepackage{svg}